deliberato/SOI_perfomance_BMI/README.md

-# Comparison of APACHE IV and OASIS score performance in critical ill patients with different body mass index (BMI) and the influence of BMI on model performance.
+# An evaluation of the influence of body mass index on severity scoring.

 inclusion criteria: